 This course will examine the field of crime scene investigations; the role of the crime scene technician; the role of the crime laboratory in the administration of justice system; degrees and limits of scientific conclusions; technical equipment used in crime scene investigations; characteristics, properties and the means of analyzing various categories of physical evidence; the use of common types of cameras; and the science of fingerprints.

 ADJ-108 Police Report Writing

-Police report writing in the first person, chronological, and plain-talk style.
+This course will cover police report writing in the first person, using a chronological and plain-talk style.
 Course may not meet major requirements at transfer institutions.
 See your counselor for more information.